top of page

 Tip: Instead of fixating on sex first, define your lifestyle profile (interaction level, home layout, dogs/kids, travel frequency) and ask the breeder to match an individual kitten to that profile—reducing the risk of paying a premium for the wrong fit.

-Want a companion who’s gentle, well-balanced, and truly in tune with you?
+Looking for a gentle, well-balanced Maine Coon kitten who is truly in tune with you?

 Put LMCooNCat at the top of your list!!